zanedr/front-end-submissions-public/1606/2_module/mod2-final-assess/maryjane-valade.md

 ### Workflow

-3: Developer demonstrates comfort with their tools and makes some use of keyboard shortcuts
+4: Developer is a master of their tools, efficiently moving between phases of development

 ### Collaboration